 You wouldn’t wear any habit as the members did in the 1200s and for many years afterward.
 To show that you’re a member, you would now wear a “Tau Cross” or a pin, ring, medal, etc. that displays the “Tau Cross.”
 For more information on the TAU.

 What kind of works do you do?
 And is everyone obligated to do them all?

 There are no obligatory works; but, we do have works that we call “apostolates” — these are works that everyone can do.
 Each Secular Franciscan fraternity tries to fill the needs in their own area and parish.
 We have individual personal apostolates as well as those where members may work together.
-For example, we work as advocates for the unborn by praying for life, attending regional pro-life events and writing to our representatives; some volunteer at a local soup kitchens, at food pantries, in local hospitals, teach religious education courses or act as Eucharistic Ministers, etc. We try to build authentic relationships with those we serve with and for, always seeking to give dignity and courtesy in the face of neglect and degradation.
-You may choose to work on whatever apostolates that would suit your ability and time.
+For example, we work as advocates for the unborn by praying for life, attending regional pro-life events and writing to our representatives; some volunteer at a local soup kitchens, at food pantries, in local hospitals, teach religious education courses or act as Music or Eucharistic Ministers, etc. We try to build authentic relationships with those we serve with, always seeking to give dignity and courtesy in the face of neglect and degradation.
+You may choose to work on whatever apostolates that would suit your abilities, talents and time.

 What kind of spiritual activities do you have?